 In the vast majority of cases, neither of the above is true.
 I know that, and you probably know that, but there are plenty of media, bloggers, and social media pundits who probably don’t, and the implications of this video make for a good story – one that pulls our industry’s image back to the bad old days of ad hoc, “luxury spends”, retrofitted objectives, and justification based on the debunked practice of measuring logo exposure.
 This is embarrassing for our industry.

 Super-cool use of tech aside, do I like all the virtual arse-kissing?
 No. Would I rather Chelsea FC concentrated their efforts on building a business case that a whole company (and all the fans) can get behind – a business case worthy of £200 million?
 Of course.
 But I actually have less of an issue with the approach taken by Chelsea FC than I do with the choice made to publicise it in this way.

 You’ll note, here, that at no time have I ever said that being principal sponsor of Chelsea FC isn’t worth a ton of money, because it is, and I hope Yokohama gets amazing results against their global objectives from their investment.
-But the fact that this strategy was undertaken, and particularly that this video was out there and getting plenty of attention for the better part of a year, could make investing in top level sports sponsorships just that little bit more difficult for any major CEO.
+But the fact that this strategy was undertaken, and particularly that this video is out there and has been since 2015, could make investing in top level sports sponsorships just that little bit more difficult for any major CEO.

 And I really hate that.

 You may also be interested in my white papers, “Last Generation Sponsorship Redux” and “Disruptive Sponsorship: Like Disruptive Marketing, Only Better“.